granddivino/Unhinged/readme.txt

  had SUCH a rough day...

  Question: Karen decides to...
- Choice K: Complain and try to get free ice cream.
- Choice L: Ask to speak to the manager about how inept they are at keeping one flavor in stock.
+ Choice K: Complain and try to get free ice cream. +3 points Choice L: Ask to speak to the manager about how inept they are at keeping one flavor in stock. +5 points

  Scenario 7:
  (Result of Choice F)